 Assets that do not meet the criteria for amortized cost or FVOCI are measured at FVTPL.
-A gain or loss on an investment that is subsequently measured at FVTPL is recognized in profit or loss and presented net as revenue in the Statement of Loss and Comprehensive Loss in the period in which it arises.
+A gain or loss on an investment that is subsequently measured at FVTPL is recognized in profit or loss and presented net as revenue in the consolidated statement of loss and comprehensive loss in the period in which it arises.